WMYM-Experimental/LineAndParticlesAnimation/README.md

 # LineAndParticlesAnimation
-Dots connected by lines animation using vanilla javascript inspired in particles.js
+Dots connected by lines animation using vanilla javascript with canvas html.
+Inspired in particles.js